-"Your best chance for a successful grievance is to give your steward all the information you have and whatever else they need to build a solid case," President Rolando said.
+"Your best chance for a successful grievance is to give your steward all the information you have and whatever else they need to build a solid case," President Renfroe said.
 "Don't hold anything back for any reason.
 Help your steward make the best case for you."

-Many shop stewards became stewards after seeing the success of the grievance process and wanting to help their fellow letter carriers.

-"Increased knowledge and understanding of the grievance process among all letter carriers will only make the process more successful going forward and get more letter carriers interested in serving as shop stewards in the future," Rolando said.
+Many letter carriers became shop stewards after seeing the success of the grievance process and wanting to help their fellow letter carriers.
+Increased knowledge and understanding of the grievance process among all letter carriers will only make the process more successful going forward and get more letter carriers interested in serving as shop stewards in the future.